CDCgov/Syphilis_Record_Search_and_Review_Algorithm/CONTRIBUTING.md

 # Welcome!
 We currently do not accept pull requests for this repository.
-If you believe errors exist somewhere, please contact Saugat Karki ([SKarki@cdc.gov](mailto:SKarki@cdc.gov)).
+If you believe errors exist somewhere, please contact the Divison of STD Prevention ([std_surv_inquiry@cdc.gov](mailto:std_surv_inquiry@cdc.gov)).